jlmorales/RubbberDuckAntiVirus/README.md

 **Compilation:**

-Run bash make.sh inside /home/student/RubbberDuckAntiVirus.
+Run bash make.sh inside /home/student/RubbberDuckAntiVirus, which will create the Rubberduck executable.

 **Execution:**

-It is recommmended to run ./iterator as the root user.
+It is recommmended to run ./Rubberduck as the root user.